-Thomas shuffled into the dim light of the livingroom and stood over him.
+Thomas shuffled into the dim light of the living room and stood over him.
 Joshua took in the open yet unseeing eyes and realized that his friend was sleepwalking.
 From the looks of his expression, he was having a nightmare.
 The growing horror on his face was disconcerting.
-Joshua wondered what Thomas was dreaming about.
+Joshua wondered what he was dreaming about.

 In another moment, his friend was brushing past him and staggering toward the front door.
 Joshua grabbed him by the arm.
 Thomas forcefully freed himself, rocking Joshua back on his heels.
-Joshua sprang forward and caught him as he clumsily rushed for the front door.
+Joshua sprang forward and caught him, as Thomas clumsily rushed for the front door.
 Thomas turned and launched a right hook which grazed Joshua’s chin.
-They grappled with one another until Joshua managed to restrain Thomas with a bear hug.
+They grappled with one another, until Joshua managed to restrain Thomas with a bear hug.

 Out of frustration, Joshua shook Thomas and shouted his name until he awoke.
 Thomas came to himself in degrees, gazing at his friend with dawning recognition.
 He allowed himself to be led over to the couch.
 They sank down into it side by side breathing heavily.
 Joshua recovered quickly.
 Thomas couldn’t seem to catch his breath.